jmoody/textflight/README.md

 The `language client` command can be used to set the session into client mode.
 In this mode, normal output will be sent in the format `format string|translated format string|param 1| param 2| param 3`.
 This allows the development of clients which parse the output from the server.
 Note that you still need to handle the prompt (`>`) and chat messages, keeping in mind that chat messages can contain vertical bars.

+## Building the manual

+To compile the manual into HTML and PDF formats, run `./build_manual.sh` with pandoc installed.

 ## Running

 Note: Although you can run your own server, remember that this is an MMO; the more people are playing on a server, the more fun it is, so running a public server is strongly discouraged so as not to fragment the community.
 Thanks for your understanding!